Charles-Joseph Tissot

-Charles-Joseph Tissot (also known as Charles Tissot) was a French diplomat and archaeologist, a pioneer in the exploration of ancient North Africa.
+Charles-Joseph Tissot (/tiːˈsoʊ/ tee-SOH, /fr/), also known as Charles Tissot, was a French diplomat and archaeologist, a pioneer in the exploration of ancient North Africa.
 He was born on 29 August 1828 in Paris and died there on 2 July 1884.

 Early life and education

 Born into a very old Italian family established in Franche-Comté since the 12th century, Tissot's father, a lawyer and aggregated professor of philosophy, chose to teach this subject in Bourges and later in Dijon, and also taking charge of his son's education.
 Charles Tissot learned English, German, Spanish, Latin, Greek, as well as drawing through this upbringing.

 Tissot studied at Lycée Charlemagne and continued at the Faculty of Law in Dijon.
 Admitted to the newly founded École d'administration, he became a consul student in Tunis in 1852.
 He married in this city to Valentine-Marie-Caroline Thomas in 1854 and learned Arabic there.
 His encounter with the archaeologist and chaplain of Saint-Louis-de-Carthage, Abbot Bourgade, influenced his archaeological vocation.

 Upon returning to Paris, advised by Ernest Renan and Léon Renier, Tissot prepared a thesis, then returned to Tunisia in 1855 dedicating his Latin thesis to the study of the Lake Tritonis.